TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 *Usernames are case-sensitive.

-You should now have a working instance of epitome.
+You should now have a working instance of Epitome.

 -----------------------------------